 The Committee of Advertising Practice (CAP) is the self-regulatory body that creates, revises and enforces the Code.
 CAP's members include organisations that represent the advertising, sales promotion, direct marketing and media businesses.
 Through their membership of CAP member organisations, or through contractual agreements with media publishers and carriers, those businesses agree to comply with the Code so that marketing communications are legal, decent, honest and truthful and consumer confidence is maintained.

-Some CAP member organisations, for example, the Direct Marketing Association and the Proprietary Association of Great Britain, also require their members to observe their own codes of practice.
+Some CAP member organisations, for example, the Data & Marketing Association and the Proprietary Association of Great Britain, also require their members to observe their own codes of practice.
 Those codes may cover some practices that are not covered in this Code.

 The Code supplements the law, fills gaps where the law does not reach and often provides an easier way of resolving disputes than by civil litigation or criminal prosecution.
 In many cases, self-regulation ensures that legislation is not necessary.
 Although advertisers, promoters and direct marketers (marketers), agencies and media may still wish to consult lawyers, compliance with the Code should go a long way to ensuring compliance with the law in areas covered by both the Code and the law.